Prof. Martin Patt

 Prof. Patt's research was devoted to the development of independent learning tools for use with very large classes supported by minimum staff.
 Other research interests included Application-Based Computer Language Efficiency, Processing of Large Data Streams, and the Empirical Development of Aircraft Antennas and Antenna Arrays.

 During his last few years at UML, Prof. Patt managed a friendly “Challenge” on the web featuring problems of math and logic.
-In retirement, he follows his varied interests with passion, one of which was the creation and maintenance of three educational websites that serve as resources for college students and others who are investigating Human Trafficking, Street Children and/or Child Prostitution in their respective countries.
-These content-packed sites focus on the three problems country-by-country, thereby contributing to their solution by encouraging broad-scale awareness through education.
+In retirement, he follows his varied interests with passion, one of which was the creation and maintenance of four educational websites that serve as resources for college students and others who are investigating Human Trafficking, Torture, Street Children and/or Child Prostitution in their respective countries.
+These content-packed sites focus on the four problems country-by-country, thereby contributing to their solution by encouraging broad-scale awareness through education.

 Patt has been a major contributor to local Jewish